github-bowen/DiffLlama-Math-Robustness/colab/README.md

 **Need help?**

 - 📖 Check main README.md for experiment background
-- 🔧 Run `!python colab/experiment.py --help` to see all options
+- 🔧 Run `!python -m colab.experiment --help` to see all options
 - 💬 Check detailed notes and instructions in the Notebook

 **Good luck with your experiment!** 🎉